-The Student Research Symposium and Expo, sponsored by AAPG, will be held on Friday, March 14, 2025 at the National Weather Center on the OU Norman Campus.
+The Student Research Symposium and Expo will be held on Friday, March 13, 2026 at the Oklahoma Memorial Union on the OU Norman Campus.

 This event includes a poster session for students to showcase their research, awards for poster presentations, a variety of short courses and the opportunity for students to network with potential employers.
 This event is open to both undergraduate and graduate students.